 Strikes are very serious conflicts © University of Bergen

 Of course we have no laws prohibiting conflicts!
-What we have, are laws and regulations which support the idea of establishing a good psychosocial work environment.
+What we have, are laws and regulations that support the idea of establishing a good psychosocial work environment.
 We have a Working Environment Act in most countries, and many of these state explicitly that this act is important also for mental health and psychosocial work environment, not only to avoid physical hazards for health at work.
 This might be interpreted to mean that you should work to avoid conflict situations at work, as they may cause adverse health effects.
-The employees must be safe at work, and not risk being fired if they for instance express their opinions to the leadership - and on the other hand; the employers should not tolerate a negative behaviour.
+The employees must be safe and must not risk being fired if they express their opinions to the leadership - and on the other hand; the employers should not tolerate negative behaviour.
 A fair balance is needed.

 Strike and lockout

-However, sometimes huge and serious conflicts arise, affecting numbers of workers.
-The effects on health during such conflicts may be huge, as payment can be stopped and uncertainties related to the work situation can be growing.
+However, sometimes huge and serious conflicts arise, affecting many workers.
+The health effects of such conflicts may be huge, as payment can be stopped and uncertainties related to the work situation can increase.
 It is important to be aware of stress related health problems seen during and after such work conflicts.
 However, we will not go deeply into these types of conflicts here, only give you the definitions of strike and lockout.
-You need to know what this is about.
+You need to know what these terms mean.

 The ILO “Resolution concerning statistics of strikes, lockouts and other action due to labour disputes” gives the following definitions: